XRS-DPP/MeetUpInReactJS/README.md

 Node.js: Minimum version v20.18.1

 ## **Contributing**
-If you'd like to contribute to Project Title, here are some guidelines:
+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+Thanks!
-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch for your changes.
+2. Create your Feature Branch (git checkout -b feature/AmazingFeature
-3. Make your changes.
+3. Make your changes
-4. Write tests to cover your changes.
+4. Write tests to cover your changes
-5. Run the tests to ensure they pass.
+5. Run the tests to ensure they pass
-6. Commit your changes.
+6. Commit your changes (git commit -m 'Add some AmazingFeature')
-7. Push your changes to your forked repository.
+7. Push your changes to the branch(git push origin feature/AmazingFeature)
-8. Submit a pull request.
+8. Submit a pull request